vippsas/vipps-developers/settlements/README.md

     + [Monthly reports](#monthly-reports)
 - [Questions?](#questions-)

-Document version 2.2.2.
+Document version 2.2.4.

 # Settlement flow

 Settlements are done as quickly as possible, and depend on banks.
-The current solution is as fast as possible.
+The current solution is as fast as technically possible.
 The settlement flow is as follows:

 1. Day 1: A customer makes a purchase and the transaction is completed.